WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 Derived state is a computed value based on other parts of the global state or local context.
 It's calculated on demand rather than stored.

-## Why is there a need for derived state?

 Derived state is a fundamental concept in state management, not unique to the Interactivity API.
 It's also used in other popular state management systems like Redux (where it's called "Selectors") or Preact Signals (where it's known as "computed" values).

 At its core, derived state addresses a common challenge in application development: maintaining consistency and reducing redundancy in your data.